ErikKankaTrea/CoachAssistantForChatting/README.md

 # 💬 **Greta 8B Mistral** - **Spanish Couch Assistant**

-Special thanks to '' who has certainly enlightened more than one person with his project - Samantha.
+Special thanks to Eric Hartford who has certainly enlightened more than one person with his project - Samantha.
 This modified version is inspired from his work, and motivated for the lack of spanish assistants.

 ### 📜 **Descripción:**
 Presentamos **Greta 8B Mistral**, un asistente conversacional en español inspirado en Samantha.
 Este bot se especializa en conversaciones profundas sobre: